MarcusHoltz/marcusholtz.github.io/_posts/2023-08-31-using-LUKS-to-encrypt-your-linux-laptop.md

 ```

-## That password you said youd never forget
+## That password you said you would never forget

 - Export the password we want to use for our drive's encryption by setting an Environment Variable: